Azurilex/azurilex.me/README.md

 ### Isabelle - The Discord Bot (2019-present)
 Isabelle is a multi-purpose discord bot that's main purpose is to bring you all the tools you need for your Discord server, in one simple invite.
 Isabelle uses the Discord.JS library for functionality, and uses Lavalink to pump music to your voice channels.
 Visit Isabelle's website here: [https://isabelle.gg/](https://isabelle.gg){:target="_blank"}
 ### Isabelle - The Roblox Exploit (2019-present, still under development)
 After Ares discontinued, I continued to research more efficient ways to exploit Roblox's environment, and bring clients to best user experience possible.
 Isabelle isn't done yet, but I've been continuously working on it for over a year to release a stable, powerful exploit to the market.
-For more information regarding development progress, join the discord: [https://isabelle.gg/support](https://isabelle.gg/support){:target="_blank"}
+For more information regarding development progress, join the discord: [https://isabelle.gg/discord](https://isabelle.gg/discord){:target="_blank"}
 # Get in touch
-via Email: azurilex@isabelle.gg\
+via Email: azurilex@isabelle.gg<br />
-via Discord Azurilex#0001\
+via Discord Azurilex#0001<br />
 via Twitter: @azurilex